rishikeshr/aws-amazon-mq-monitoring-extension/README.md

-# AWS SQS Monitoring Extension
+# AWS Amazon MQ Monitoring Extension

 ## Use Case
 Captures SQS statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.